 Video game streaming has come a long way from what it used to be around its inception.
-Nowadays, streamers generate incomes in millions annually, and the viewership goes in thousands.
+Streamers generate millions of incomes annually, and the viewership goes in thousands.
 Every gamer wants to stream, and there are several platforms to help enable this.
 One that I’m sure you’ve heard of is Twitch.

 Twitch is a dedicated game streaming website and has been around forever.
-It has every feature you as a streamer or as a viewer will need.
+It has every feature you, as a streamer or as a viewer, will need.
 Most pro players stream on Twitch as well.
-So if you’re looking to start streaming, here’s how to do that on Twitch.
+So if you want to start streaming, here’s how to do that on Twitch.

 Also read How to fix Twitch error 3000?